Lou Dobbs, Who Said ‘National Left-Wing Media’ Is Overhyping Coronavirus, Now In Self-Quarantine

 Earlier in the month, several Republican lawmakers decided to self-quarantine after coming into contact with a man at the Conservative Political Action Conference who later tested positive at a New Jersey medical facility.
 Trump himself was in close contact with a Brazilian official who spent a weekend with the president at Mar-a-Lago, even posing while standing next to Trump, and days later tested positive for coronavirus.
 Trump himself was tested later in the week, and the results came back negative.

-Dobbs and others in the Fox News family of networks have been accused of following Trump’s initial lead in downplaying the coronavirus, though like Dobbs many have now shifted their tone.
+Dobbs and others in the Fox News family of networks have been accused of following Trump’s initial lead in downplaying the impact of the coronavirus — though like Dobbs, many have now shifted their tone.
 Earlier this week, Fox News host Jesse Watters admitted on the air that he should have taken the warnings more seriously.
 Watters had said on the air days prior that he was not worried about contracting the coronavirus and that he would “beat it” with positive thinking.